The Web Application Trends

 • Web Design

-In 2017, there could be a trend to make websites look unique.
+In future, there could be a trend to make websites look unique.
 The flat design pattern that has engulfed the web design paradigm has led to a lot of sites looking similar.
 The web seems to have lost its personality and creativity.
 Material design is a great move in this direction.
 AngularJS material is a great framework in this direction.
 Using features like services, layout and directives most of the material features can be designed.
 Material design gives more depth to flat design by incorporating light and shadows, while featuring grid-based layouts and responsive animations.

 • Artificial Intelligence